-It’s always amazing to watch the thousands of commercials for work-out facilities, weight loss supplements and diet plans that fill the airwaves right around the New Year.
+It’s always amazing to watch the thousands of commercials for workout facilities, weight loss supplements and diet plans that fill the airwaves right around the New Year.
 Over the next few weeks, one thing you can bank on is that memberships to gyms will soar.
 So will purchases of salads, fruits and vegetables – all in an effort by people to honor their New Year’s resolutions to eat and live better.
 Maybe this is the year to put the two processes together and work-out to grow your own!

 Mary and I like to think we belong to the best gym of all – but for us, the “GYM” stands for Garden and Yard Maintenance.
 Not only is membership free – it comes with an added benefit – we end up with our own personal farmer’s market reward of fresh vegetables.
 It’s a win-win in the live better – eat better mantra of today.

 With no disrespect to those that work hard to stay in shape in all of those gyms – it’s always been more satisfying to get our exercise accomplishing more than just riding a stationary bike, lifting weights in repetitive motions, or running for miles on end.
 For us, we get all of that needed exercise working in the most beautiful gym available – the great outdoors!
 All you need to do is spend one day digging and planting in the soil, splitting wood, or raking leaves to know that you can get a full workout in the yard or garden.
-But one outdoor chore more than any other in particular covers all of the answers to eating and living healthier in 2014 – and that is growing your own vegetable garden!
+But one outdoor chore more than any other in particular covers all of the answers to eating and living healthier in the new year – and that is growing your own vegetable garden!

 Why Growing Your Own Vegetable Garden Is The Perfect Answer: